 Paraguay travel warnings

 Safety precautions to take in Paraguay include making sure mobile phones and money are out of sight – muggings and street crime can occur if you’re flashing valuable items, particularly in Asuncion and Ciudad del Este on the Brazilian border.
-It is also sensible to avoid walking alone at night in these cities.
-Travelers often prefer to take taxis for convenience and safety as opposed to other modes of public transport.
+The capital, Asuncion, can also feel completely empty on Sundays, so it’s not wise to wander around otherwise empty streets.

 Destinations in Paraguay to visit safely